Pornographic magazine

+Pornographic magazines or erotic magazines, sometimes known as adult magazines or sex magazines, are magazines that contain content of a sexually explicit nature.
+Softcore pornography magazines contain images – usually photographs – of fully or partially naked people.
+Hardcore pornography magazines also include explicit depictions of sexual acts such as masturbation, oral sex, manual sex, vaginal sex, or anal sex.
+Pornographic fetish magazines are also sometimes classified as hardcore.

-They primarily serve to stimulate sexual arousal, and are often used as an aid to masturbation.
+They primarily serve to stimulate sexual arousal and are often used as an aid to masturbation.
 Some magazines are general in their content, while others may be more specific and focus on a particular pornographic niche, part of the anatomy, or model characteristics.
 Examples include Asian Babes which focuses on Asian women, or Leg Show which concentrates on women's legs.
-Well-known adult magazines include Playboy, Penthouse, Playgirl and Hustler.
-Magazines may also carry articles on topics including cars, humor, science, computers, culture and politics.
+Well-known adult magazines include Playboy, Penthouse, Playgirl, and Hustler.
+Magazines may also carry articles on topics including cars, humor, science, computers, culture, and politics.
 With the continued progression of print media to digital, retailers have also had to adapt.
-Software such as Apple's discontinued Newsstand enabled the downloading and displaying of digital versions of magazines, but did not allow pornographic material.
+Software such as Apple's discontinued Newsstand enabled the downloading and displaying of digital versions of magazines but did not allow pornographic material.
 However, there are specific digital newsstands for pornographic magazines.